 Medicaid enrollment runs year-round, but tends to spike during open enrollment because of outreach efforts on the part of enrollment assisters.
 About 2,200 people enrolled in Wyoming Medicaid from October 2013 through April 2014, through HealthCare.gov.
 Another 847 people enrolled in Medicaid through Healthcare.gov during the second open enrollment period.
 All of them were already eligible under the existing rules, but had not enrolled prior to October 2013.

-People cycle in and out of Medicaid eligibility though, and from the fall of 2013 to July 2016, the net total enrollment in Wyoming’s Medicaid/CHIP program actually decreased by 3,900 people — a 6 percent decline.
-By the end of 2017, enrollment had fallen even more, and was down about 11 percent since 2013.
-By November 2019, enrollment was 20 percent lower than it had been six years earlier.
-There were nine other states where enrollment had declined, but only by 1 to 9 percent (nationwide, Medicaid/CHIP enrollment was 26 percent higher at the end of 2019 than it had been six years earlier).
+People cycle in and out of Medicaid eligibility though, and from the fall of 2013 to July 2016, the net total enrollment in Wyoming’s Medicaid/CHIP program actually decreased by 3,900 people — a 6% decline.
+By November 2019, enrollment was 20% lower than it had been six years earlier.
+There were nine other states where enrollment had declined, but only by 1 to 9% (nationwide, Medicaid/CHIP enrollment was 26% higher at the end of 2019 than it had been six years earlier).
+Medicaid enrollment has grown amid the COVID pandemic, however, and even Wyoming had more Medicaid enrollees as of mid-2021 than they’d had as of 2013 (but just barely, with an overall increase of just 1%.
+Nationwide, Medicaid/CHIP enrollment was 45% higher in mid-2021 than it had been in 2013.

 If Medicaid is not expanded in Wyoming, there are several thousand people who will remain in the coverage gap and have no realistic access to health insurance.
 They do not qualify for Medicaid, and they are not eligible for subsidies in the exchange because their incomes are too low.
 In addition, rural hospitals in Wyoming are increasingly under a budget crunch, as they still face uncompensated care costs for people who are uninsured, but for whom federal Medicaid funds would be available to reimburse the hospitals if Medicaid were to be expanded.